 As a result they concluded that some activities would need adjusting, dropping or funding differently, and that partners and volunteers should help deliver some of the services.
 There was also a new requirement to build capability and capacity to deal with born digital records - both with the councils and from wider Gloucestershire communities to avoid a less relevant future as a 'museum of paper'.
 All of this would be set against a much more challenging financial climate.
 Since the majority of funds came from the council tax, the archive service needed to demonstrate that it was using the money wisely, in accordance with the priorities of Gloucestershire County Council and South Gloucestershire Council.

-- Avoiding traps such as skewing priorities to meet funder's priorities, not factoring in the costs of applying for and administering the grant, or building up unfunded redundancy liabilities from fixed term appointments.
-Friends' funding has been primarily used as seed-corn funding for bids and substantially increased the impact of their donations.
+- avoiding traps such as: skewing priorities to meet funder's priorities, not factoring in the costs of applying for and administering the grant, or building up unfunded redundancy liabilities from fixed term appointments

-"Is it really income generation?"
-By concentrating on core activities and analysing the true costs, it was decided to no longer run the bookshop, to set relatively high prices for some reprographics and outreach services, and to introduce a charge for day passes to photograph documents.
+'Is it really income generation?'
+By concentrating on core activities and analysing the true costs, we decided to discontinue the bookshop, to set relatively high prices for some reprographics and outreach services, and to introduce a charge for day passes to photograph documents.
 We had a specific objective in mind when running occasional activities as loss leaders.

-"One to one" or "one to many"?
-Paid research is a one-to-one service generally offered to those outside the rate-paying area and there are other providers.
-It was decided to discontinue the paid research service and use staff expertise providing a service to benefit many instead (e.g. "Channel shift" activities - see below).
+'One to one' or 'one to many'?
+Paid research is a one-to-one service generally offered to those outside the rate-paying area; there are other providers.
+We decided to discontinue the paid research service and use staff expertise providing a service to benefit many instead (for example, 'Channel shift' activities - see below).

-"We've always done it that way" Challenging traditional ways of doing things has helped avoid costs and can result in better solutions.
+'We've always done it that way' Challenging traditional ways of doing things has helped avoid costs and it can result in better solutions.
 Challenges included: Can the service be enhanced by working in partnership or with volunteers?
 Is air conditioning required 24 hours per day to maintain appropriate conditions?
 Are Saturday openings catering for those who cannot attend during the week?

 What were the outcomes?

-- The service is now able to process born-digital records and has procedures in place to make them accessible to users, both now and in the future.
+- The service is now able to process born-digital records and has procedures in place to make them accessible to users, now and in the future

 - The access and learning 'offer' has changed substantially, is proactive rather than reactive, usually delivered in partnership, and actively supports the Public Sector Equalities Duty